arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 ### Navigation Commands

-Just like when you navigate any file system, it is important to know where you are, see what files and folders are in that location, and move to other locations.
+Just like when you navigate any file system, it is important to know where you are, see what files and folders are in that location, and know how move to other locations.

 **Where am I?**